Engine Mechanical problem

 Fuel Pressure is reading slightly above 60 psi which is within factor spec (60 - 60 psi).

-Current Status: It back fires as frequently as it tries to start.
+It backfires as frequently as it tries to start.
 Occasionally, the engine would turn then very briefly pause (hesitate) slightly and then keep cranking.
-The inside light would dimm slightly when it does this.
+The inside light would dim slightly when it does this.

-Here are some of my possiblies that I can think of but it would be great if I knew which direction to go first.
+Here are some of my possibilities that I can think of but it would be great if I knew which direction to go first.

 1. FUEL ISSUE.